Michaelangel007/perl_crap_reference/README.md

 The 3 biggest problems are:

 * The bloody thing doens't even compile !
 * Has an off-by-one bug!
+Did the author _even test it??_
 * Not scalable

 # Apples to Oranges